-I. Abstract
+I. ABSTRACT

-As a Prepaid Inpatient Health Plan (PIHP) that receives or makes annual Medicaid payments under a State plan of at least five million dollars (\$5,000,000), the Macomb County Community Mental (MCCMH) Health Board (the "Board") must ensure that all of its employees, contractors, and agents receive appropriate information related to federal and state False Claims Act provisions and whistleblower protections.
+As a Prepaid Inpatient Health Plan (PIHP) that receives or makes annual Medicaid payments under a State plan of at least five million dollars (\$5,000,000), Macomb County Community Mental Health (MCCMH), an official agency of the County of Macomb, must ensure that all of its employees, contractors, and agents receive appropriate information related to federal and state False Claims Act provisions and whistleblower protections.
 The purpose of this policy is to provide such information in compliance with the requirements of Section 1902(a)(68) of the Social Security Act (42 U.S.C.
 1396a).

 II.
-Application
+APPLICATION

-This policy shall apply to the MCCMH Board, all MCCMH administrative/management staff, Access staff, all other MCCMH Workforce Members (collectively, "MCCMH Staff"), as well as the contract network providers of the MCCMH Board their workforce members, including but not limited to, their employees, independent contractors, and volunteers (collectively, the "Contract Network Providers").
+This policy shall apply to the MCCMH Board, all MCCMH administrative/management staff, Access staff, all other MCCMH Workforce Members (collectively, "MCCMH Staff"), as well as the contract network providers of the MCCMH Board and their workforce members, including but not limited to, their employees, independent contractors, and volunteers (collectively, the "Contract Network Providers").

 III.
-Policy
+POLICY

-It is the policy of the Board to provide MCCMH Staff and Contract Network Providers with detailed information about the federal False Claims Act, administrative remedies for false claims and statements, state civil and criminal false claims laws and penalties, and whistleblower protections under such laws.
+It is the policy of the MCCMH, as an official agency of the County of Macomb, to provide MCCMH Staff and Contract Network Providers with detailed information about the federal False Claims Act, administrative remedies for false claims and statements, state civil and criminal false claims laws and penalties, and whistleblower protections under such laws.

 IV.
-Definitions
+DEFINITIONS

-A. Abuse: Provider practices that are inconsistent with sound fiscal, business or medical practices, and result in an unnecessary cost to the Medicaid program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
+- A. Abuse: Provider practices that are inconsistent with sound fiscal, business or medical practices, and result in an unnecessary cost to the Medicaid program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
 It also includes beneficiary practices that result in unnecessary cost to the Medicaid program.
-42 CFR § 455.2

-- B. CMS: Centers for Medicare & Medicaid Services, an agency of HHS, responsible for the administration of Medicare and Medicaid under Title XVIII and Title XIX of the Social Security Act, respectively. - C. Enrollees: A Medicaid beneficiary who is currently enrolled in the MCCMH PIHP.
+42 CFR § 455.2 - B. Centers for Medicare & Medicaid Services (CMS): An agency of the Department of Health and Human Services (HHS) that is responsible for the administration of Medicare and Medicaid under Title XVIII and Title XIX of the Social Security Act, respectively. - C. Enrollees: A Medicaid beneficiary who is currently enrolled in the MCCMH PIHP.